-The mystery of genetics was unlocked during mid-nineteenth century by Gregor Mendel.
+The mystery of genetics was unlocked during the mid-nineteenth century by Gregor Mendel.
 He conducted an experiment on pea plants.
 By cultivating the pea plants and observing the pattern of inheritance in stages of generation.

 Mendel investigated the pairs of pea plants with one contrasting trait.
 Mendel studied the following seven characters with contrasting traits:

 - Flower colour: Violet/white